 To some people, it may just be a bridge.
 And it's 99% evident that those people who consider it "just a bridge" are "from away."
-Because based on a past conversation that just happened online about it, Mainers are legitimately and deeply passionate about the Piscataqua River Bridge.
+Because based on the recent conversation that just happened online about it, Mainers are legitimately and deeply passionate about the Piscataqua River Bridge.

 "Most of the people who still live there probably take it for granted.
 But for those of us who now live 'away,' it is hard to describe the emotions when going over this bridge!!"